Psychohim/alx-low_level_programming/0x0E-structures_typedef/README.md

-s is the first readme file
+this is the first ut